-Part of the confusion stems from the many similar-sounding names Disney uses for different elements of the program.
-Have you heard the terms, "MyMagic+," "FastPass+," and "My Disney Experience,” and wondered what they all meant?
+Part of the confusion stems from the terms Disney uses for different elements of the program.
+Have you heard the terms, “FastPass+,” “My Disney Experience,” and “MagicBands” and wondered what they all meant?
 Wonder no more!
-I break those and other terms down so you can better understand how to use the program and take full advantage of it when you plan your next Disney World visit.
+Let's break those and other terms down so you can better understand how to use the program and take full advantage of it when you plan your next Disney World visit.

 At Disney World, FastPass+ replaces FastPass, the ride reservation and line-skipping program.
 As with the original program, guests can book times for the most popular attractions at the parks.
 Unlike the original program, however, FastPass+ offers all kinds of additional features, such as the ability to make reservations up to 60 days in advance of your visit and the option to make changes to your reservations using Disney's mobile app or Website.

-What are MagicBands?
+What Are MagicBands?

-All of the FastPass+ reservations that guests make and other info that they enter on the My Disney Experience Website or app is stored on RFID chips embedded in wearable MagicBand bracelets.
+All of the FastPass+ reservations that guests make and other info that they enter on the My Disney Experience Website or app can be stored on RFID chips embedded in wearable MagicBand bracelets.
 By placing the bracelets on Mickey-shaped readers, guests can use them as tickets to enter the parks, as FastPasses to board rides, as keys to open the doors of their on-property hotel rooms, and as virtual cash to make purchases throughout the resort.

-What is Disney's Memory Maker Program?
+What Is Disney's Memory Maker Program?